 An Oasis in the high desert for centuries.
 Dedicated in 1906 by Theodore Roosevelt as a National Monument

-The Oasis that offered Cool Cool Water to all travelers.
+The Osasis that offered Cool Cool Water to all travelers.

 Why an Oasis?
 Water, my friend Cool Clear Water.
 The sandstone bluff is visible for miles, and it's call to the Traveler for Centuries has been to stop in the shade and have a cool drink of agua.
 And when they passed by they left their inscription on the Walls at El Moro.
 The first Spanish Governor of New Mexico, Juan de Oñate, left his inscription in 1605.
 Now Dottie and I are here today some 500 years later, just to read with amazement and walk the steps they too walked.

-The Park Service has a problem in maintaining these inscriptions, as the rain and the wind erroid these surfaces.
-Now, for a time it is ours to gaze upon and wonder about the travelers of so many years ago.
+The Park Service has a problem in maintaining these inscriptions, as the rain and the e for a time it is ours to gaze on and wonder about the travelers of so many years ago.